Preparing Your Community for Tornado Season

 Make sure your staff knows what to do when a tornado touches down.
-In the event of a natural disaster, citizens will look to their local community leaders for guidance and information.
-By having communication tools and strategies in place in advance of a disaster, your local government will be prepared to quickly share the life-saving information needed to keep citizens safe.
+In the event of a natural disaster, residents will look to their local community leaders for guidance and information.
+By having communication tools and strategies in place in advance of a disaster, your local government will be prepared to quickly share the life-saving information needed to keep residents safe.
 Consider the following best practices:

-- Utilize emergency communication tools such as the Integrated Public Alert and Warning System (IPAWS) to notify residents within the projected path of the storm.
+- Utilize emergency communication tools such as the Integrated Public Alert and Warning System (IPAWS) to notify residents within the projected path of the storm

-- Prepare a social media communication plan to effectively reach a wider range of your residents.
+- Prepare a social media communication plan to effectively reach a wider range of your residents

-In the case of a tornado or emergency situation, every second counts towards saving lives.
-CivicReady has provided communities across the nation with a centralized communication platform to disseminate life saving information in the event of any type of local emergency.
+The CivicPlus® Mass Notification system has provided communities across the nation with a centralized communication platform to disseminate life-saving information in the event of any type of local emergency.
 With such robust features as a mobile interface, IPAWS connectivity, and conference bridge capabilities for internal staff, you can quickly prepare, respond and recover from a disaster.
-To request a demo of CivicReady, click here.